mizool/playbook/docs/code-conventions/maven.md

 * BOMs only consist of a `<dependencyManagement>` section, they do not declare dependencies.
 * Multi-module projects should offer a BOM listing their jar children.

+    !!! info "Rationale"
-    * _This can be [imported](http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Importing_Dependencies) into the `<dependencyManagement>` of other projects to ensure all modules used in that project are at the same version._
+        This can be [imported](http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Importing_Dependencies) into the `<dependencyManagement>` of other projects to ensure all modules used in that project are at the same version.

-* BOMs can also be used to group external dependencies for one topic, e.g. testing-bom or tools-bom.
+* BOMs can also be used to group external dependencies for one topic, e.g. `testing-bom` or `tools-bom`.

+    !!! info "Rationale"
-    * _This avoids littering our POM landscape with endless combinations of the version numbers of the individual artifacts._
+        This avoids littering our POM landscape with endless combinations of the version numbers of the individual artifacts.

 * BOMs should only be used outside the project that they represent, not from within.

+    !!! info "Rationale"
-    * _Doing the latter can result in chicken-and-egg problems and is thus deemed too complicated._
+        Doing the latter can result in chicken-and-egg problems and is thus deemed too complicated.